wilferraciolli/ng-libraries/README.md

 * Create a workspace `ng new wiltech-libraries --no-create-application`
 * Create a library `ng generate library user-store`
+* Create a showcase app to test `ng generate application showcase-app`

 The command above will create a workspace called `eiltech-libraries` followed by a library called `user-store` inside the projects folder